How to manage stress at my work

 The Influencer and stress

 The Influencer thrives on recognition and acknowledgement of achievements.
-They are generally not prone to stress, as they tend to share their problems with whomever is prepared to listen.
+They are generally not prone to stress, as they tend to share their problems with whoever is prepared to listen.
 This sharing, or to put it more unkindly off-loading, means that problems don’t tend to fester in their minds.
 If a problem arises, the Influencer will not naturally volunteer ownership if it reflects negatively on their reputation.

 Situations where the Influencer is not given due credit for performance or is misunderstood will cause stress.
 The Influencer plays to win and if there is no benchmark for competitiveness and high profiling, then they will become frustrated and bored.
 Work that is highly repetitive, monotonous and with no transparent goals for achievement will cause them frustration and the likelihood of changing roles.